chainer/chainermn/docs/source/troubleshooting.rst

 You will find that the first 4 processes run on host00 and the latter 4 on host01.

 You can also specify computing hosts and resource mapping/binding using command line options of mpiexec.
-Please refer to the MPI manual for more advanced use of mpiexec command.
+Please refer to the MPI manual for the more advanced use of mpiexec command.